katarighe/katarighe/README.md

 ## Hello, my name is Mohamed A. Ighe 👋 😊

 ### Bio
+My name is Mohamed A. Ighe, I am a

 A skilled and motivated individual with strong critical thinking and decision-making skills in Information Technology/Computer Science, as well as strong attention to detail and keenness to learn about new technologies and issues.
 I have demonstrated previous experiences across various industries combined with deep technical and research knowledge, flexibility, and the ability to secure a position in a creative and dynamic work environment.
 My goal is to secure a full-time job position within a leading organization or company that offers opportunities for growth and advancement while applying a high degree of